Zaki-1052/GPTPortal/README.md

 This **Updates** Section will showcase any further features added to the repository.

 - **IMPORTANT UPDATE**: A *Model Selector* has now been added.
-  - This means that you no longer need to adjust this parameter in `server.js`.
+  - This means that you will no longer need to adjust this parameter in `server.js`.

 #### Token Costs Explained